tkav/mqtt-to-mysql/README.md

 ```
 office {"Humidity":71.40,"Temperature":18.90}
 ```
-Office would be saved as a topic and Humidity and Temperature would be saved as a Subtopics.
+Office would be saved as a topic and Humidity and Temperature would be saved as Subtopics.
 The values are also split into a 'value' column.
 The raw_message is also saved.

 | idTopic       | idSubTopic    | raw_message                             | value         |